Mark Mangino: Internal investigations

 In November 2009, the recurring issue of Mangino's chronic, alleged misconduct towards his players became the subject of an internal investigation by the University of Kansas Athletic Department.
 Reportedly, matters came to a head after Mangino grabbed linebacker Arist Wright, yelled at him and poked him in the chest before a game against Colorado.
 He was formally accused of boorish and violent actions, and several players threatened to transfer after they felt Mangino did not speak to them in a respectful manner.
 A separate investigation was conducted in 2007, related to Mangino's repeated parking tickets on campus and alleged verbal abuse and negative behavior toward campus staff issuing those tickets.

-The Jayhawks regressed significantly in 2009, falling to 5-7.
+The Jayhawks regressed significantly in 2009, falling to 5–7.
 After a prolonged period of negotiations, the university and Mangino's attorneys agreed on a buyout amount that was large enough to secure his quiet resignation in December 2009.
 Kansas would not win more than three games in a season following Mangino's departure until their 2022 season 13 years later.

 Personal life

 Mangino and his wife live in his hometown of New Castle, Pennsylvania.
 His wife was diagnosed with breast cancer in 2011.
-Mangino was noted to have lost over 125 lbs between 2012 and 2013.
+Mangino lost over 125 lbs between 2012 and 2013.